Felix-Cau/InfernoTicketValidator/README.md

 ## Project Overview

-This project leverages **ASP.NET Core** to build a robust and scalable backend for the application.
+This project is made in **ASP.NET Core**.

-This application was built to serve as a booking system for my company.
+This application was built to be a part of a booking system for my company.
 During development, I explored several new concepts and technologies, including:

 - **Blazor**: Leveraging Blazor to create a single-page application using C# for both client and server-side logic.
 - **Async/Await**: Implementing asynchronous programming patterns in C# for better performance and responsiveness.